dainguyen1221/eth-private/README.md

 ```
 $ cd parity

-# Change genesis.json as needed
+# Change genesis.json as needed.
+Don't touch extraData.
+Use `puppeth` if you want to change it.

 $ bash clean.sh # Run this whenever you want to start over
 $ bash start.sh